yegor256/blog/_drafts/_data.md

-I stumbled upon [this proposal](http://cr.openjdk.java.net/~briangoetz/amber/datum.html) by [Brian Goetz](https://twitter.com/BrianGoetz) for data classes in Java, and immediately realized that I also have a few ideas about how to make Java better as a language.
+I stumbled upon [this proposal](http://cr.openjdk.java.net/~briangoetz/amber/datum.html) by [Brian Goetz](https://twitter.com/BrianGoetz) for data classes in Java, and immediately realized that I too have a few ideas about how to make Java better as a language.
 I actually have many of them, but this is a short list of the five most important.